-By focusing on the problem that is causing the discomfort, rather than symptoms, chiropractic can help get to the root of the of your back or neck pain.
+By focusing on the problem that is causing the discomfort, rather than the symptoms, chiropractic can help get to the root of your back or neck pain.
 It will improve joint mobility/flexibility, and also helps with the body’s ability to heal and repair.
-Chiropractic promotes blood flow to injured areas, and also releases endorphins and enkephalins, which are the body’s natural pain inhibitors.
+Chiropractic promotes blood flow to injured areas and also releases endorphins and enkephalins, which are the body’s natural pain inhibitors.

 Chiropractic focuses on posture, helping stabilize your body for better ergonomic balance—such as forward head posture and scoliosis.

 Back Pain Relief